04/11/25 - Inaugural Lecture Showcase

-A showcase featuring two professors from the Royal (Dick) School of Veterinary Studies.
+A showcase that featured two professors from the Royal (Dick) School of Veterinary Studies.

 Royal (Dick) School of Veterinary Studies Inaugural Lecture Showcase